Namra629/VM-Screen-Commands/README.md

 11. Split screen (multi-region)

+              Inside screen:

-              Inside screen: Ctrl+A then S to split horizontally, Ctrl+A then Tab to switch, Ctrl+A then X to close region
+               Ctrl+A then S to split horizontally,

+               Ctrl+A then Tab to switch,

+               Ctrl+A then X to close region

-12. Window management
+13. Window management

             "Inside screen:"

             "- Ctrl+A then C : create new window"
              "- Ctrl+A then N : next window"
              "- Ctrl+A then P : previous window"
              "- Ctrl+A then <number> : go to specific window"

-13. Logging
+15. Logging

          "Inside screen: Ctrl+A then H to start logging" "Ctrl+A then H again to stop logging.
-Output saved as screenlog.<n>"
+Output saved as screenlog.<n>"  where <n> means .txt (file format)

-echo "You can explore the session with 'screen -r renamed_session' or check output files like screen_output.txt"